Lex-2008/backup3/README.md

 --------------

 But what if you want to backup, say, your browser data every 5 minutes, and rest of your `$HOME` directory - only once an hour?
-Then use a file like this:
+Then create a file called `local.sh` next to the `backup.sh`, with a contents like this:

-	#!/bin/busybox ash

-	export BACKUP_ROOT=/var/backups
+	BACKUP_ROOT=/var/backups

 	run_this()
 	{